pieszynski/grunci/README.md

 #### Current status
 * in DEV build on website refresh - auto build project named 'build1' outputing progress to website
 * resolve long building vs. 4096B browser receive cache (browser side - regex remove trailing spaces)
+    * while long building not all messages are received by browser (although sent)?!

 #### Build from source
 To compile source you will need to install required packages and compile source code